ZHCo-PeriScaldes wants to reduce the pressure on the GP emergency stations and is starting a colourful campaign

 Heinkenszand, 28 February 2023

-People often make unnecessary visits to the GP emergency rooms (HAP) in Zeeland.
-That puts a lot of pressure on these posts.
+People often make unnecessary visits to the GP emergency stations (HAP) in Zeeland.
+This puts a lot of pressure on these posts.
 That has to change, according to ZHCo-PeriScaldes, the organization that facilitates the HAP on Walcheren, the Bevelanden and Schouwen-Duiveland.
-With a colourful campaign, she wants to create awareness that the HAP is really only intended for emergencies within GP care.
+With a colorful campaign, she wants to create awareness that the HAP is really only intended for emergencies within general practitioner care.

 GP emergency stations for 20 years

-General practitioners in Zeeland work together to make emergency care possible in the evening, night and weekend hours, when the GP practice is closed.
-To this end, ZHCo-PeriScaldes facilitates three GP emergency posts (HAP): HAP Walcheren (Middelburg), HAP Bevelanden (Goes) and HAP Schouwen-Duiveland (Zierikzee).
+GPs in Zeeland work together to make emergency care possible in the evening, night and weekend hours, when the GP practice is closed.
+ZHCo-PeriScaldes facilitates three GP emergency stations (HAP) for this purpose: HAP Walcheren (Middelburg), HAP Bevelanden (Goes) and HAP Schouwen-Duiveland (Zierikzee).
 The organization is proud that this collaboration has been going well for 20 years this year.
-It requires close cooperation from the GPs, a lot of planning and a large group of support staff to ensure that everyone can always go for emergency care.
+It requires close cooperation from the general practitioners, a lot of planning and a large group of support staff to ensure that everyone can always go for emergency care.

-But it’s busy at the emergency rooms, busier than it needs to be.
+But it is busy at the emergency rooms, busier than it needs to be.
 The unnecessarily high workload at the HAP poses a threat to the provision of high-quality care and can lead to longer waiting times.
-There may come a tipping point where even more doctors are needed for the HAP.
+There may come a tipping point that even more doctors are needed for the HAP.
 That, while there is already a shortage of GPs at regular times.

 Who is the HAP for?
-Only if it’s URGENTserious!
+Only if it is URGENTserious!

 ZHCo-PeriScaldes now wants to make it clear through a campaign that the HAP is really only for emergencies, “Only if it is URGENTserious!”.
 By means of cartoons with a friendly wink, common situations are portrayed in a humorous way.
-For example, a man with a serious injury proudly wants to go to the HAP, because he knows that he has every reason to ask for help there.
-But there is also a desperate, new mother with a screaming baby on the line.
+For example, a man with serious injuries wants to go to the HAP proudly, because he knows that he has every reason to ask for help there.
+But there is also a desperate, brand new mother with a screaming baby on the line.
 Does she really need the HAP?
-A new cartoon will be released every month for six months.
+A new cartoon will appear every month for six months.

 Online checklist

 The HAP can of course be called.
-Expert triage nurses will then carefully consider whether urgent care is needed.
-But if everyone does an online check first, this significantly reduces the pressure on the telephone lines.
-The website www.huisartsenspoedpostzeeland.nl has a handy checklist to quickly assess whether something is an emergency and advises when someone should call the HAP (or even 112) or can just go to the GP practice later.
+Expert triage nurses then carefully consider whether urgent care is needed.
+But if everyone does a check online first, this significantly reduces the pressure on the telephone lines.
+The website www.huisartsenspoedpostzeeland.nl has a handy checklist to quickly assess whether something is an emergency and advises when someone should call the HAP (or even 112) or just go to the GP practice later.

-ZHCo-PeriScaldes is the result of collaborating general practitioners and is committed to providing high-quality multidisciplinary GP care in the regions of De Bevelanden, Schouwen-Duiveland and Walcheren.
+ZHCo-PeriScaldes originates from cooperating general practitioners and is committed to high-quality, multidisciplinary general practitioner care in the regions of De Bevelanden, Schouwen-Duiveland and Walcheren.

 Back to overview